Nature & Scope of the Radiology Oncology Examination

 The ACVR Certifying Examination in Radiation Oncology is a three-part examination composed of clinical, physics and radiation & tumor biology sections.
 A candidate must pass all three sections in order to pass the examination.
 A candidate who passes the Certifying Examination is eligible to become a Diplomate of the American College of Veterinary Radiology.
 Diplomate status is ultimately conferred by majority vote of the ACVR Executive Council.

 The ACVR requires all candidates to agree to and sign the ACVR Honor Code prior to participation in the Preliminary Examination and the Certifying Examination.
 Any violation of the Honor Code may result in nullification of a candidate’s examination results.

 The examination is given at a time and location determined by ACVR.
 The date of the examination is published on the ACVR Calendar annually.
 More information is also available on the coming year’s examination tab located below.

 The ACVR Radiation Oncology Certifying Examination is a three section computer based examination.
-To ensure standardization and quality of the computer used and the testing center the exam will still be given at one location at a date and time set by ACVR.
+The examination will be given remotely using the exam soft platform with a proctor who is a Diplomate of any specialty or college.
 Each section of the examination consists of 100 multiple choice questions.
 The questions are written based on the content outline of the examination which was determined using the ACVR Radiation Oncology Job Task Analysis which is done every 5 years.
-The content outline for each of the three sections of the examination are available here.
+The content outline for each of the three sections of the examination are available below.